Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ## Upgrade components

-### Filebeat

-If Filebeat changes with a version, you must update the corresponding configuration on all your API Gateway instances.
-It is recommended to update Filebeat as the first component, because the Filebeat configuration version is checked by the API-Builder application.
-If it does not match, Logstash will exit with an error message.
-Even if you run Filebeat as a native service, you have to copy the configuration (`filebeat/filebeat.yml`) from the release into your configuration.

-The following steps illustrates an update to version 3.2.0 using the docker-compose approach:
+The following example shows how to load/unpack release 4.0.2 and apply your current configuration from, for example, version 3.2.0.
+Regardless of which components have changed, you should install the same release package and take over your configuration on all machines to avoid confusion.

 ```
+# Perform these steps on all belonging machines
+# Get and extract the release package
-wget --no-check-certificate https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/v3.2.0/axway-apim-elk-v3.2.0.tar.gz -O - | tar -xvz
+wget --no-check-certificate https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/v4.0.2/axway-apim-elk-v4.0.2.tar.gz -O - | tar -xvz
+# The following directory has been created
-cd axway-apim-elk-v3.2.0
+cd axway-apim-elk-v4.0.2
+# Take over existing configuration from the previous version
-cp ~/axway-apim-elk-v3.1.0/.env .
+cp ~/axway-apim-elk-v3.2.0/.env .
+# Also copy existing certificates, scripts, extra config-files from the previous version
 cp ~/axway-apim-elk-v3.1.0/config/all-my-custom-certificates ./config
-docker-compose -f filebeat/docker-compose.filebeat.yml stop
-docker-compose -f filebeat/docker-compose.filebeat.yml up -d
 ```

-If you have deployed the solution on a Kubernetes-Cluster using Helm read [here](helm/README.md) for more information.
+You can then update each component as described below.

 ### API-Builder/Logstash/Memcached